Kia Sportage Interior

 - "The interior is about on par with the rest of the segment.
 Plasticy but fine, though people who really care about a finely finished interior will have to save their nickels for an Acura RDX." -- Autoblog (2011)

-- "Similarly, road noise is more intrusive than we'd prefer at times." -- AutoTrader
+- "… at times road noise is more intrusive than we'd prefer." -- AutoTrader

 - "The seats were described as everything from ‘as hard as a wooden chair’ to unsupportive to plain hurtful." -- Motor Trend (2012)

-The 2014 Kia Sportage comes standard with a six-speaker stereo, satellite radio, Bluetooth, a USB port, an auxiliary input and steering wheel-mounted audio and cruise controls.
-Optional features include a UVO eServices infotainment system, a 7-inch touch-screen navigation system, push-button start, dual-zone automatic climate control, a rearview camera, an Infinity audio system, HD Radio and rear parking sensors.
+The 2015 Kia Sportage comes standard with a six-speaker stereo, satellite radio, Bluetooth and a USB port.
+Available features include a panoramic sunroof, a UVO eServices infotainment system, a 7-inch touch-screen navigation system, push-button start, dual-zone automatic climate control, a rearview camera, an Infinity stereo system and rear parking sensors.

 - "The navigation unit is generally easy to program, but some operations, such as turning off voice guidance, are not intuitive." -- Consumer Guide (2013)